 Ensure that your ORG is above the level of any storm water run off and that no down pipes or storm water pipes are connected to or can flow into your ORG, this could potentially cause greater issues for sewer treatment plants and the larger environment.
 Storm-water run-off from water tanks or down-pipes should not be directed to your ORG or connected to the sewerage network.

-If you are unsure of whether or not your ORG is installed correctly or where in fact it is actually located at your premises, then please don’t hesitate to call us and we will happily assist.
+If you are unsure of whether or not your ORG is installed correctly or where in fact it is actually located at your premises, then please don’t hesitate to contact The Plumbing & Electrical Doctor and we will happily assist.